freekrai/freekrai.github.io/about.md

 This blog is where I write and share.
 You will see everything from reviews, posts about tech and design, to [food](/tags/food).

-I’m the founder of [Flybase](http://flybase.io/ "Flybase"), a real-time app platform that enables developers to quickly build apps without having to worry about the backend stuff.
-You can find me blogging at the [Flybase Blog](http://blog.flybase.io) on various topics, and also at the [MVPin30](http://mvpin30.com) blog.
+I’m the founder of [Flybase](https://flybase.io/ "Flybase"), a real-time app platform that enables developers to quickly build apps without having to worry about the backend stuff.
+You can find me blogging at the [Flybase Blog](https://blog.flybase.io) on various topics, and also at the [MVPin30](http://mvpin30.com) blog.

 I also work heavily with [Twilio](http://twiliocookbook.com), PHP, Node.js / JavaScript, NoSQL, APIs, [DevOps](http://devops.freekrai.net), Angular.js, and WordPress, so you’ll see some posts about all of these on here, as well as a variety of other topics.

 I’m also a dad, music lover, film buff, comic book collector, [foodie](/tags/food) and electric scooter enthusiast _(specifically the Ecoped Pulse)_.
-I spend my spare time doing fun stuff with my daughter, and cooking up new recipes to post on here.
+I spend my spare time building things, doing fun stuff with my daughter, and cooking up new recipes to post on here.

 I’m also a type-2 insulin dependant diabetic, so once in a while, you’ll see some posts related to that as well.